Pittsburgh Panthers: Achievements

 The university's athletic program is one of only five current NCAA Division 1A schools to have won multiple national championships in both football (9) and basketball (2), and the Panthers have been ranked as having among the best combinations of football and basketball programs by multiple publications.
 Pitt was ranked as having the fifth best combination of football and basketball programs in CBSSports.com's Flourishing Five ranking in 2010.

 In its "Hoops & Helmets" list of the best combinations, CollegeFootballNews.com ranked Pitt ninth in 2011, fifth in 2010, third in 2009, 30th in 2007, 26th in 2006, 12th in 2005, fourth in 2004, and third in 2003.

 Pitt was also ranked 19th for the best combined football and basketball programs during the BCS era and among the top 25 between 1974 and 2008 by Rivals.com.
 In addition, ESPN.com used the Sagarin mathematical system to rate universities based on the strength of their performance in football and men's basketball for five years through 2006 and found Pitt was tied for 10th as one of the nation's top two-sport schools.
 Further, in a 2006 all-sports ranking done by Sports Illustrated on Campus, Pitt was ranked 17th among all of the country's universities in terms of the overall strength of its athletic program.
+In 2022-2023, Pitt's athletic department tied for 13th in CBS Sports' Best in College Sports ranking.

 Varsity sports

-Women's NCAA Sweet Sixteen (1): 2022Women's NCAA tournament appearances (1): 2022

 The University of Pittsburgh sponsors in 19 varsity sports in NCAA Division I (Division I FBS for football), the highest competitive level of intercollegiate athletics in the United States.
-All Pitt varsity sports teams compete in the Atlantic Coast Conference (ACC) except for women's gymnastics which competes in the East Atlantic Gymnastics League.
+All Pitt varsity sports teams compete in the Atlantic Coast Conference (ACC).